-Container or Outdoor Location
+- Container or Outdoor Location

-Small plants and plants’ seeds
+- Small plants and plants’ seeds

-Stones or pebbles
+- Stones or pebbles

 For the container, you can use different options based on the area that you’ll be putting the container or what you already have on hand (repurposing is always the best first step!).

-For small locations, you may opt to use stacking planters, a plant pot, or maybe a birdbath.
+In the small locations, you may opt to use stacking planters, a plant pot, or maybe a birdbath.
 For larger locations, you may opt to use a wheelbarrow, a raised planter, a patio garden bed or a half wine barrel.
 Other ideas are old pots, broken flower pottery bowls, rusty pails, or even old wooden crates.

-Accessories For Your Fairy Garden
+Fairy Garden Items For Your Fairy Garden Houses!

-Fairy Garden Walkway stones (or small shells)
+- Fairy Garden Walkway stones (or small shells)

-Fairy Garden Welcome or Home Sweet Home signs
+- Fairy Garden Welcome or Home Sweet Home signs

-Mini Fairy Garden Trellis
+- Mini Fairy Garden Trellis

-Mini Hanging Birdhouses
+- Mini Hanging Birdhouses

-Even Fairy Garden flower pots
+- Even Fairy Garden flower pots

-Building your own Fairy Garden certainly takes you back to childhood where your imagination was strong and will to pretend play was large.
+Building your own Fairy Garden houses certainly takes you back to childhood, where your imagination was strong and will to pretend play was large.
 This Fairy Garden project is the perfect way to bond with a child while enjoying a bit of each other’s imagination to create a magical space in your yard for fairies to visit.